emanzaki/DBMS-using-Bash-Shell/README.md

 ```
 project-root/
 │
-├── dbms.sh               # Main script file to run the system
+├── DBMS.sh               # Main script file to run the system
 ├── config                # Configuration folder for script
 │   └── text.sh
 ├── databases/            # Folder where databases (directories) are stored